terriberry/readme-template/Readme.md

 >```shell
 >Add-Migration <migration name>
 >```
+</br></br>

 ### Adding business logic
 This is where CRUD, DTOs, validations, endpoints amongst other are designed and implemented.
-Here is a [link](https://app.gitbook.com/o/-MhAHQRNbXRJJAmyAX--/s/wlBDkDmB9NnayT8MEoDa/platform-application-templates/the-template-runbooks/custom-logic-apis/clean-architecture-cqrs-api/add-your-business-logic) to a detailed guide to show you how this is done step by step.
+Here is a [link](https://app.gitbook.com/o/-MhAHQRNbXRJJAmyAX--/s/wlBDkDmB9NnayT8MEoDa/platform-application-templates/the-template-runbooks/custom-logic-apis/clean-architecture-cqrs-api/add-your-business-logic) to a detailed guide to show you how this is done step by step.</br></br>

 ### Creating a new project using Intent
 If you decide to create an entirely new project using Intent Architect, here is the [link](https://app.gitbook.com/o/-MhAHQRNbXRJJAmyAX--/s/wlBDkDmB9NnayT8MEoDa/platform-application-templates/the-template-runbooks/custom-logic-apis/clean-architecture-cqrs-api/create-and-configure-the-project) to show to exactly how to do this.
+</br></br></br>

 ## Introduction